sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 The Sensu agent is available for Linux, macOS, and Windows.
 See the [installation guide][1] to install the agent.

+_Note: Time clocks should be synchronized to a central NTP server.
+Out of sync time clocks may cause issues with metric and check alerts._

 ## Creating monitoring events using service checks

 Sensu's use of the [publish/subscribe pattern of communication][15] allows for automated registration and deregistration of ephemeral systems.